How to Become a Good Merchandiser Tips

 29. Analyzing consumer buying patterns.

-30. Maintaining relationships with existing buyers/suppliers and customers as well while seeking new ones.
+30. Maintain relationships with existing buyers/suppliers and customers as well while seeking new ones.

 Leave a Reply